-Students who wish to change his/her major to accounting, finance, or business administration must have completed 30 credits and must have attained a GPA of 2.0 or better before a change may be made.
-In addition, student changing their major must not have received more than two grades below C- in business courses.
-Nonbusiness majors are not permitted to take 300- and 400- level business courses unless these two conditions are met.
+Students who wish to change his/her major to accounting or business administration must have completed 30 credits and must have attained a GPA of 2.0 or better before a change may be made.
+In addition, students changing their major must not have received more than two grades below C- in business courses.